leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

 .. _render-cycles-gpu-optix:

-Optix
+OptiX
 ^^^^^

-For RTX graphics cards with hardware ray tracing support (e.g. Turing), Optix can be used for better performance.
+For RTX graphics cards with hardware ray tracing support (e.g. Turing), OptiX can be used for better performance.
-Optix support is still experimental and does not yet support all features, see below for details.
+OptiX support is still experimental and does not yet support all features, see below for details.

-Optix requires Geforce or Quadro RTX graphics card with recent Nvidia drivers, and is supported on Windows and Linux.
+OptiX requires Geforce or Quadro RTX graphics card with recent Nvidia drivers, and is supported on Windows and Linux.

 AMD